roesel/elliptec/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-ThorLabs Elliptec devices offer a neat way to quickly set up automated workflows in optical systems.
+ThorLabs Elliptec&trade; devices offer a neat way to quickly set up automated workflows in optical systems.
 This project aims to provide a simple and quick way to control them directly from Python.
 It uses the [pyserial](https://github.com/pyserial/pyserial) library and is inspired by the [TL-rotation-control](https://github.com/cdbaird/TL-rotation-control) project by [Chris Baird](https://github.com/cdbaird).
-The end goal of the project is to reproduce the entire functionality of the official [Elliptec Software](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ELL).
+The end goal of the project is to reproduce the entire functionality of the official [Elliptec&trade; Software](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ELL).

 **This library is still under active development.
 Serious bugs are present and breaking changes will be introduced.**